udacity/create-your-own-adventure/english/warm-up/warm-up.md

 Close and take a deep breath.

+Take another deep breath, then another.

+When you're ready, open your eyes and consider:

 Have you been sitting down for a while?
 Then do [blood flow exercises.](Blood_flow/vigorous.md)

 Have you spent more than 4 hours looking at your screen today?
 Then do [these exercises.](eyes/eyes.md)